-Phone: 515-281-7504 www.idph.state.ia.us/adper/tb_control.asp Promoting & Protecting the Health of Iowans
+Phone: 515-281-7504 http://idph.iowa.gov/immtb/tb Promoting & Protecting the Health of Iowans

 It's a disease as old as antiquity.
 Archeologists have found mummies with signs of it.
-Your grandparents or greatgrandparents called it "consumption."
+Your grandparents or great-grandparents called it "consumption."
 Today, we know the disease as tuberculosis, or TB.
 Although an ancient disease, it's still around and the lowa Department of Public Health's Tuberculosis Control program continues the fight against TB.